dumpmonkeycrew/basevote/README.md

-# EduVote
+# BaseVote
 ![Logo](logo.png)
 BaseVote is an education-themed Web3 voting application designed to facilitate secure, transparent, and tamper-proof voting for school and college elections.
-Leveraging blockchain technology, EduVote ensures that every vote is immutably recorded, fostering trust in student governance and promoting democratic participation.
+Leveraging blockchain technology, BaseVote ensures that every vote is immutably recorded, fostering trust in student governance and promoting democratic participation.

 ## Features

 - **Secure Voting**: All votes are recorded on the blockchain, ensuring transparency and security.
 - **Immutable Records**: Blockchain technology guarantees that votes cannot be tampered with or altered.
-- **Educational Focus**: EduVote teaches students the importance of voting and civic engagement in a modern, digital world.
+- **Educational Focus**: BaseVote teaches students the importance of voting and civic engagement in a modern, digital world.

 ## Installation